InterCroneworldOrg/intercroneswap-trx/README.md

 **Please open all pull requests against the `master` branch.**
 CI checks will run against all PRs.

-## Accessing ISwap Interface
+## Accessing InterCroneSwap Interface

-The ISwap Interface supports swapping against, and migrating or removing liquidity from ISwap .
-However, if you would like to use ISwap, the ISwap interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/ISwap/ISwap-interface/releases/tag/v1.0.0).
+The InterCroneSwap Interface supports swapping against, and migrating or removing liquidity from InterCroneSwap .
+However, if you would like to use InterCroneSwap, the InterCroneSwap interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/ISwap/ISwap-interface/releases/tag/v1.0.0).